We disable autosave for technical reasons.

 awalipy.make_divkbaseb(3,2).display()

--states, whose equivalent minimal DFA has 2**n
+make_ladybird(n) returns an automaton with n-states, whose equivalent minimal DFA has 2**n states.

 awalipy.make_ladybird(5).display()

-See also make_de_bruijn
+See also make_de_bruijn , make_double_ring , make_witness

 awalipy.make_random_DFA(5,"ab").display()